Malaysia's AirAsia X defers A330neo deliveries as coronavirus crimps demand | MarketScreener

-AirAsia X said late on Thursday it might sell two A330s that could fetch up to $100 million and return five others to lessors early, adding it was already in negotiations with lessors about a targeted 30% cut in lease rates.
+AirAsia X said late on Thursday it might sell two A330s that could fetch up to $100 million (£77 million) and return five others to lessors early, adding it was already in negotiations with lessors about a targeted 30% cut in lease rates.

-The airline canceled 600 flights in March, according to an investor presentation published after it released financial results showing a widened net loss and flagging lower forward bookings and fares under pressure.
+The airline cancelled 600 flights in March, according to an investor presentation published after it released financial results showing a widened net loss and flagging lower forward bookings and fares under pressure.

 Flights to and from mainland China accounted for about 30% of AirAsia X's capacity before the outbreak of the virus.
 It has a fleet of 24 A330 planes.

-AirAsia X shares fell by 5% on Friday to a record low after it posted a net loss of 95.8 million ringgit ($22.62 million), down from an 88.1 million ringgit loss a year ago.
+AirAsia X shares fell by 5% on Friday to a record low after it posted a net loss of 95.8 million ringgit (£17.4 million), worsening from an 88.1 million ringgit loss a year ago.

 The carrier last August reached a revised deal with Airbus to take 78 A330neos and 30 long-range A321XLR narrowbodies, down from earlier plans for 100 A330neos.
 AirAsiaX is Airbus' biggest customer for the A330neo, a more fuel efficient version of the older A330 model.